 When working with relational data (such as social networks or knowledge graphs), embeddings are used to understand the relationships between nodes (i.e., entities) and edges (i.e., the connections between them).

-There are different types of embeddings depending on the data type and the task at hand:
+There are several different types of embeddings depending on the data type and the task at hand.
+Some of the most common include:

 The quality of embeddings depends heavily on the amount and quality of training data.
 Poor data can lead to embeddings that do not effectively capture the relationships in the data.